awsdocs/aws-mobile-developer-guide/doc_source/reference-mobile-hub-project-permissions-model.rst

      - **The permissions model for AWS Mobile Hub is changing.**

        This impacts users who have been granted permissions to modify |AMH| projects in an account, but are not an administrator for the account.
 These users must now be :ref:`granted administrative permissions <reference-mobile-hub-iam-managed-policies-how-to>` to continue to be able to modify the projects in the future.
 Read this section for more information.

+       If you are a user who needs additional permissions for a project, contact an administrator for the AWS account.
+For help with any issues related to the new permissions model, contact `aws-mobilehub-customer@amazon.com <mailto:aws-mobilehub-customer@amazon.com?subject=Mobile%20Hub%20project%20permissions>`__.

 .. contents::
    :local: